matbahasa/TALPCo/readme.md

 # TUFS Asian Language Parallel Corpus (TALPCo)

 ## Introduction
-The TUFS Asian Language Parallel Corpus (TALPCo) is an open parallel corpus consisting of Japanese sentences and their translations into Burmese (Myanmar; the official language of the Republic of the Union of Myanmar), Malay (the national language of Malaysia, Singapore and Brunei), Indonesian and English.
+The TUFS Asian Language Parallel Corpus (TALPCo) is an open parallel corpus consisting of Japanese sentences and their translations into Burmese (Myanmar; the official language of the Republic of the Union of Myanmar), Malay (the national language of Malaysia, Singapore and Brunei), Indonesian, Vietnamese and English.
 TALPCo is licensed under a [Creative Commons Attribution 4.0 International (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0/).
 See the paper below for the details of TALPCo.

 ## How to cite
 Nomoto, Hiroki, Kenji Okano, David Moeljadi and Hideo Sawada.
 2018.
 [TUFS Asian Language Parallel Corpus (TALPCo)](http://www.anlp.jp/proceedings/annual_meeting/2018/pdf_dir/C3-5.pdf). _Proceedings of the Twenty-Fourth Annual Meeting of the Association for Natural Language Processing_, 436-439.